 Dropbox has this nicely integrated.
 If you use Dropbox on your computer, you’ll see a “Camera Upload” dialog when you connect a digital camera or SD card containing photos to your computer.
 You can have Dropbox automatically import the latest photos when you connect your camera or SD card so they’ll be stored along with the rest of your files and synced to a standard place on all your computers.

-For Google+ Photos, you can install the Google+ Auto Backup application for Windows or Mac.
+For Google Photos, you can install the Google Backup and Sync application for Windows or Mac.
 If you use Windows 8.1, OneDrive can automatically upload images you place in your Camera Roll folder.
 Import images to the Camera Roll folder when you connect them to your Windows PC and they’ll automatically stored in OneDrive.
 Apple’s new Photos app for Mac will allow you to import your photos into your iCloud Photo Library.

 If you prefer another service, it may also have a similar feature.
 You can upload to any sort of cloud storage service or remote folder by configuring camera import software to automatically import the photos from your camera or SD card into a cloud storage folder — or a remote folder stored on a network-attached storage device.